3 Days In Paris: All The Tricks You Need To Avoid Madness

 - Musée Grévin hosts wax figures of people from French history and contemporary celebrities.

-- Metiers Art Museum, despite the name, is a technology museum.
-The building is a converted church, which hosts scientific, industrial, and technological artworks and artefacts, including the original Foucault’s pendulum.
+- Musée des arts et métiers, despite the name, is a technology museum.
+The building is a converted church, which hosts scientific, industrial, and technological artworks and artifacts, including the original Foucault’s pendulum.

 - Place de la Bastille is the former site of the Bastille prison.
 The July Column rises above the iconic square, which is lined with bars and cafés.

-- Les Pavillons de Bercy host Musée des Arts Forains, which showcases a collection of objects from theatres and music halls.
+- Les Pavillons de Bercy hosts Musée des Arts Forains, which showcases a collection of objects from theatrical and music halls.

 - Bois de Boulogne, the former royal hunting grounds, is currently a huge public park.
 You can spend hours walking the nature trails and picnicking at the lakes.
 And if that becomes too boring for you, visit the botanical gardens.